MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/fault-tolerance.md

 ## Parity

-Parity encoding, often called 'erasure coding', provides fault tolerance using bitwise arithmetic, which can get [remarkably complicated](https://www.microsoft.com/research/wp-content/uploads/2016/02/LRC12-cheng20webpage.pdf).
+Parity encoding, often called "erasure coding," provides fault tolerance using bitwise arithmetic, which can get [remarkably complicated](https://www.microsoft.com/research/wp-content/uploads/2016/02/LRC12-cheng20webpage.pdf).
 The way this works is less obvious than mirroring, and there are many great online resources (for example, this third-party [Dummies Guide to Erasure Coding](http://smahesh.com/blog/2012/07/01/dummies-guide-to-erasure-coding/)) that can help you get the idea.
 Sufficed to say it provides better storage efficiency without compromising fault tolerance.

-Storage Spaces offers two flavors of parity – 'single' parity and 'dual' parity, the latter employing an advanced technique called 'local reconstruction codes' at larger scales.
+Storage Spaces offers two flavors of parity – "single" parity and "dual" parity, the latter employing an advanced technique called "local reconstruction codes" at larger scales.

 > [!IMPORTANT]
 > We recommend using mirroring for most performance-sensitive workloads.
 To learn more about how to balance performance and capacity depending on your workload, see [Plan volumes](/windows-server/storage/storage-spaces/plan-volumes#choosing-the-resiliency-type).